wazo-platform/wazo-platform.org/content/blog/kamailio-ha-dispatcher-and-dmq.md

 The `Router 1` dies during the call and the `BYE` message sent by the carrier times out as the router doesn't `ACK` it.
 After a few tries, the `SBC` triggers failover and forwards the `BYE` message to `Router 2` which handles the termination of the call.
 The whole failover process is totally transparent from both the `Carrier` and the `Termination IPBX` point of view.

+# Conclusions

+As we're focused on delivering a cloud-native telecom solution with all the bells and whistles in the next months, scalability and high availability represent some of the fundamental features in our roadmap.

+We are going to publish new articles about the HA features of the Wazo Platform C4 in the next weeks.
+Stay tuned!